imprakhartripathi/imprakhartripathi/README.md

-Here’s an updated version of your GitHub README that includes **all** the languages, frameworks, and tools mentioned in your resume:

----

 # 👋 Hi there, I’m **Prakhar Tripathi**

 Welcome to my GitHub profile!
 I’m a passionate **Full-Stack Web Developer** and a **B. Tech Computer Science** student at GLA University, Mathura.
 My focus lies in creating intuitive, user-centric applications using modern technologies, solving complex problems, and contributing to open-source projects.